Pro Germany Citizens' Movement: Political classification

-According to FH Düsseldorf sociologist Alexander Häusler whose research focus is Neonazism, pro Germany can be considered a far-right movement on the fringes of right-wing extremism and right-wing populism.
+According to FH Düsseldorf sociologist Alexander Häusler whose research focus is neo-Nazism, pro Germany can be considered a far-right movement on the fringes of right-wing extremism and right-wing populism.
 He sees ethnonationalist and racist as well as antisemitic strands, authoritarian ideas and the rejection of equality and discrimination of minorities in activities of pro Germany, particularly the campaigning against multiculturalism, building of mosques and minarets.

 The party was considered a part of the counter-jihad movement.